Trinitrogen

 Trinitrogen also known as the azide radical is an unstable molecule composed of three nitrogen atoms.
-Two arrangements are possible: a linear form with double bonds and charge transfer, and a cyclic form.
-Both forms are highly unstable.
+Two arrangements are known: a linear form with double bonds and charge transfer, and a cyclic form.
+Both forms are highly unstable, though the linear form is the more stable of the two.
 More-stable derivatives exist, such as when it acts as a ligand, and it may participate in azido nitration, which is a reaction between sodium azide and ammonium cerium nitrate.

-The linear form of N3 was discovered in 1956 by B. A. Thrush by photolysis of hydrogen azide.
+The linear form of N3 is similar to the azide anion and was discovered in 1956 by B. A. Thrush by photolysis of hydrogen azide.
 As a linear and symmetric molecule, it has D∞h symmetry, with a nitrogen–nitrogen bond length averaging 1.8115 Å. The first excited electronic state, A2Σu, is 4.56 eV above the ground state.